spatstat/spatstat.univar/README.md

 Some of the code has been extracted from `spatstat.geom`, `spatstat.random` and `spatstat.explore`, while some is new.

-Ultimately this package will become part of the `spatstat` family, and will be required by other members of the `spatstat` family.
+**This package will become part of the `spatstat` family at the end of June 2024.**
+It will then be required by other members of the `spatstat` family.
-However, it is currently under development and is not required by any other package.
+Until the end of June, it is under development and is not required by any other package.